dpastov/TinyRadiusServerMFA/README.md

 # TinyRadiusServerMFA
-A simple server based on tinyradius with challenge
+A simple server based on 'TinyRadius: Java Radius library' with challenge

 # Build
 ```